🏆 Test your reinforced steel (rebar) knowledge! Take our ShapeCode Quiz and enter to win a Shape Code Champ t-shirt

 All of this grows your capability and your business case for achieving your top priorities.

-Our GoSmarter toolbox aligns with this approach of smaller use-case-driven technology adoption to foster capacity and appetite.
+Our GoSmarter production assistant aligns with this approach of smaller use-case-driven technology adoption to foster capacity and appetite.
 You can address minor challenges with a pay as you use, configurable solution that fits into your systems without requiring any cloud or IT knowledge.
 You continue to develop while gaining the essential skills for a sweeping factory floor transformation.

 When you try to digitise the factory floor all at once, it’s difficult.
 There is no silver-bullet technology that may be effortlessly deployed in a company without first having met all of the prerequisites.
 Data savviness, cybersecurity, and compliance expertise are all required for digitising your factory floor, as well as a workforce capable of comprehending and valuing the modifications to their schedules.
 Take a step-by-step approach that addresses these crucial areas to reduce the risk of your plan not delivering value fast enough.